pbailis/bailis.org-blog/_posts/2013-05-17-communication-costs-in-real-world-networks.md

 #### High-level Takeaways

 Aside from the absolute numbers and the raw data, I think that there
-     are a few interesting trends.
+     are a few interesting takeaways.
 If you're a networking guru, these may be obvious, but I found the magnitude of these trends surprising. *(N.B.
 These aren't necessarily Amazon-specific, and this is hardly an indictment of AWS.)*<sup><a class="no-decorate" href="#latency-lit-note">4</a></sup>